Sanaya Irani Feels Weird When People Say She & Barun Share Sizzling Chemistry

 Barun Sobti & Sanaya Irani Are Different On & Off-screen

-Sanaya told the entertainment portal that she and Barun are completely different both on and off-screen.
-She added that she feels weird when people talk about her and Barun's sizzling chemistry.
+Sanaya told the entertainment portal that she and Barun are completely different, both on and off-screen.
+She added that she feels weird when people talk about her's and Barun's sizzling chemistry.

 Sanaya Says…